Just before Gail Tank (G_816 R)

 We got up, packed, and walked up to Doug’s house.
 He wanted to show the kids a few things.
 He had a fire in his wood burning stove for his company.
 First project was how to make yacca stands into thread.
 Next, he showed us how to make a needle from an agave spine.
 Lastly, he showed us his collection of Indian pottery, arrow heads, scrapers, punch tool, a stone needle, and a stone used to straighten arrows that he found in the area.
 We had a great time with Doug however it was time to get back to the task of hiking.

 The first part of our days hike was a big steep up.
 As we got to the top, it became exposed and very hot.
-We were all tired and in need of a rest at the top.
+Since we were all tired we took a rest.
 Our climb up was almost straight up with no switchbacks.
 After the exhausting up, we had six miles of down with lots of switchbacks We dropped as quickly as our feet would permit.
 Downs are never easy on good feet, they’re murder on hurt feet.
 Mama Raven was looking forward to getting to the Gila River and cooling off her feet.
 Right when we got to the Gila, we had our first two river crossings.
 We all switched to our river shoes and walked out into the cool water.
 If felt wonderful on our hot feet.
 After crossing the river twice, we dryed our feet and put our hiking shoes back on.
 According to the map we had about, 1.5 miles before our next crossing.
 About 100 yards later we were forced to cross it again.
 The map lied.
 Mama Raven’s feet hurt walking on the river crocs so she crossed in her hiking shoes.
 Bling just wore his river shoes and Joon and I wore socks with river shoes.
 Each Raven had their preference.
 That was our foot wear for the rest of the day.
 Only a few times did water level get above my knees (Papa Raven), and the current was not too fast.
 We crossed the Gila 16 times today.
 We camped on a sand bar.
 Not a bad place for the night.
-Tomorrow we will get to Doc Camballs and our next food drop.
+Tomorrow we will get to Doc Campbells and our next food drop.

 Hell’s Canyon Spring (G_0099)